-There’s something about a comfortably stuffed bookshelf that adds warmth and friendliness to a space – whether it’s a home office or a cozy living room.
-That said, a gorgeous bookshelf doesn’t just happen: it takes a serious amount of thought and careful bookshelf organization to ensure both function and visual interest.
+There’s something about a fashionably-filled bookshelf that adds that je ne sais quois to a space — whether it’s a home office or a cozy living room.
+But gorgeous book storage doesn’t just happen.
+It takes a serious amount of thought and careful consideration to make it functional and fabulous.

-If you’re hoping to organize a bookshelf in your own space, you’ll want to read on.
-We’ve rounded up a handful of expert-approved tips and tricks that will ensure your bookshelf looks great and functions properly to add a decorative element to a home library or any other space for that matter.
-From being strategic with oversized books to clever color and decor placement, here’s what to do:
+I’ve rounded up a handful of expert-approved tips and hacks that will ensure your bookshelf looks great and functions properly to add a decorative element to organizing a small apartment.
+From being strategic with oversized books to clever color and decor placement — read on.

 Start by putting heavier items first